APEC (Asia-Pacific Economic Cooperation) Business Travel Card (ABTC)

 How to apply

 If you are a Canadian citizen, you must first be a member of NEXUS to be eligible to apply for an ABTC.
 Submit your application for ABTC through the U.S. Global Online Enrollment System (GOES).
 The total non-refundable application processing fee for an ABTC is $75.
-Once approved, you will receive an APEC Business Travel Card.
+Once the application is approved, you will be requested to visit an Enrolment Center to finalize ABTC enrolment and provide a digitized signature..
+You will then receive an APEC Business Travel Card by mail.
 The ABTC is valid for three years unless your passport and/or NEXUS card expires within the three-year period.
 If one of these documents expires within this time period, your ABTC will also expire.
 You should check the expiry dates on all of your documents.
 In addition, your ABTC membership will no longer be valid if your NEXUS membership is revoked.

 Currently, 19 of the 21 participating APEC economies issue ABTCs to their qualifying citizens.
 These foreign ABTC holders are able to enter Canada using designated APEC lines at Canada’s eight major international airports in the following cities: